Pseudonymisation Tool#

 input_path

 Input file or directory path.
-If a directory is supplied, all DICOM files within the directory and its subdirectories will be anonymised
+If a directory is supplied, all DICOM files within the directory and its subdirectories will be pseudonymised

 Named Arguments#